4695 Millennium Drive

 Belcamp, MD 21017

-Taught by former Director of Live Fire for DOT&E, Mr. James F. O’Bryon, this three-day, intensive short course takes a multi-faceted look at the legislation, directives, requirements, preparation, and execution of Live Fire Testing and Evaluation (LFT&E)—a statutory requirement for most major defense acquisition programs since 1987.
-Discussions cover:
+Taught by former OSD Director of Live Fire for DOT&E, Mr. James F. O’Bryon, this 3-day, intensive Short Course takes a multifaceted look at the legislation, directives, requirements, preparation, execution numerous lessons learned from Live Fire Testing and Evaluation (LFT&E)—a statutory requirement for most major defense acquisition programs since 1987.
+Additional emerging threat systems have been added to the course including cyber, AI, hypervelocity systems, autonomous systems, DEW, and others.

 - A brief history of LFT&E legislation